nickrosh/evol-teacher/README.md

 ## Evaluation

-When this model is run with Greedy Decoding, it achieves a HumanEval Pass@1 Score of 31.1%.
+When this model is run with Greedy Decoding, it achieves a HumanEval Pass@1 Score of 31.1%, up from the initial value of 21% for ReplitLM.
+Note that this is not the same foundational model as the original WizardCoder, which was fine tuned on top of StarCoder, which has a score of 34% out of the box.
 To run HumanEval on this model, follow the package download instructions on the HumanEval repo and then run the following script `sh human_eval.sh`.

 ```bash
 #!/bin/sh